Metamake is a dead-simple task-based automation tool written in Python.

 Backwards-compatibility with Make

-You will notice that whenever you run Metamake, a “Makefile” will be created in your working directory that contains a bootstrapped version of Metamake inside.
+To make things easier on newcomers to Metamake, a “Makefile” can be created in your working directory that contains a bootstrapped version of Metamake inside.
 This allows anybody to build your project without needing Metamake to be installed.
 With the bootstrapped Makefile, you can type make <args> to achieve the same effect as metamake <args>.
 Whenever you update Metamake on your system, these bootstrapped Makefiles will be updated automatically next time you execute Metamake for that project.
-Commit these Makefiles to your repository so that other people can check out your project and build it without installing Metamake.
+You should commit these Makefiles to your repository so that other people can check out your project and build it without installing Metamake.
+To create a Makefile bootstrap:

 Easy Commandline Flag Definition